 It’s a mixture of both but that’s the only thing that I do is I outsource.
 Everything else, customer service, building the funnel, Facebook ads, that tends to be outsourced but I tend to retain copy and do that myself.

 How do you outsource customer service?

 I don’t believe in VAs.
 They’re useless.
 I guess I have one half sub-VA but interns cost so little and they speak English and they’re smart and they can work things out.
 Unless it’s a very mechanical thing you do, filling an Excel or so on, but on customer facing stuff, I’m into interns and not VAs.

 How do you get interns?
 An intern is somebody that you’re paying a small amount of money, maybe they’re in college and you’re going to lose them after the summer.
 Explain what an intern is.

 Someone who’s working part-time, college students, work-at-home mom, someone who already has a full-time job and wants to learn the ropes of internet marketing.
 VA is someone you pay across the world to do mechanical tasks that don’t require any brain, which is still useful sometimes.

 It might be a terminology difference.
 When I refer to VAs and you described some of my best VAs when you were talking about interns, a stay-at-home mom who is wanting to learn the ropes.
-I interviewed on my other show on the Optimized Geek, Carolyn Ketchum, who was my head VA for several years and she was so incredibly important to my business.
+I interviewed on my other show on Get Yourself Optimized, Carolyn Ketchum, who was my head VA for several years and she was so incredibly important to my business.
 She could think on her feet and she’s super smart as you’ll find in the episode.

 We talked about what are all the systems and things that you can scale by delegating and by putting standard operating procedures in place and using VAs.
 She would manage other VAs and maybe you would call that person an intern instead but she was amazing.
 She was instrumental in the growth of my business.
 Do you have any suggestions for someone who wants to get verified on Twitter or Facebook?
 Get the blue check?